khoauit99/down_file_with_wget/README.md

 ### how to down file googledrive with wget??
 #### Follow this instruction to do this

+Files can be downloaded from google drive using wget.
+Before that you need to know that files are small and large sized in google drive.\

+Files less than 100MB are regarded as small files where as files greater than 100MB are regarded as large files.

 1. Select a file that is need to be downloaded and do right click.
 2. Click Share.
 A dialog box will appear.